New Zealand–Taiwan relations

-New Zealand–Taiwan relations are the bilateral relations between New Zealand and Taiwan (Republic of China).

-Official relations, 1949-1972
+New Zealand and Taiwan have maintained unofficial bilateral international relations since 1972.
+Prior to that, formal relations between the two governments traced back to the Qing dynasty, which established a consulate in Wellington.
+The consulate continued to conduct diplomatic matters under the Republic of China (ROC) government which subsequently retreated to Taiwan in 1949.

+In 1972, New Zealand switched formal recognition from the ROC to the People's Republic of China (PRC) and suspended formal relations with Taiwan.
+In the absence of official diplomatic relations, New Zealand is represented by the New Zealand Commerce and Industry Office, Taipei, and Taiwan by the Taipei Economic and Cultural Office in Wellington.

+20th century

+Republic of China

-Between 1949 and 1972, New Zealand recognised the Republic of China (ROC) as the official representative of China.
-Prior to 1949, the Qing Dynasty had established a consulate in Wellington to deal with trade, immigration, and the welfare of the local Chinese community.
-This mission continued to serve as the primary point of communication between the two governments from 1949.
-Due to limited trading opportunities with Taiwan, New Zealand declined to establish any embassy or trading post in that state, preferring to conduct relations via its diplomatic mission in Hong Kong.
+Prior to 1972, New Zealand recognised the Republic of China (ROC) as the official representative of China.
+The ROC government's consulate in Wellington had been established in the Qing dynasty to deal with trade, immigration, and local Chinese welfare, and it continued to serve as the primary point of communication between the two governments even after its retreat to Taiwan in 1949.
+Due to limited trading opportunities with Taiwan, New Zealand declined to establish any embassy or trading post there, preferring to conduct relations via its diplomatic mission in Hong Kong.

-In 1960, Prime Minister Keith Holyoake undertook a state visit to Taiwan in 1960 and was hosted by ROC President Chiang Kai-shek.
-Holyoake had a favourable view of the ROC and upgraded the ROC consulate to full embassy status in 1962.
-In 1966, New Zealand and the Republic of China helped found the Asian and Pacific Council (ASPAC), an anti-Communist consultative body.
+In 1960, Prime Minister Keith Holyoake undertook a state visit to Taiwan and was hosted by ROC President Chiang Kai-shek.
+Holyoake had a favourable view of Chiang's government and upgraded the ROC consulate to full embassy status in 1962.
+In 1966, New Zealand and Taiwan helped found the Asian and Pacific Council (ASPAC), an anti-Communist consultative body.

-Despite interest from the New Zealand Labour Party, foreign affairs officials, and some private sector traders, the New Zealand Government declined to establish diplomatic relations or informal relations with the People's Republic of China (PRC) until 1972 due to concern it would encourage the spread of communism in Southeast Asia and its adherence to the American policy of not recognising the PRC.
-In 1961, New Zealand unsuccessfully sponsored a dual recognition formula that would have allowed both Chinese governments to be represented at the United Nations.
-However, both Chinese governments rejected it due to the One China policy.
+Despite interest from the New Zealand Labour Party, foreign affairs officials, and some private sector traders, the New Zealand government declined to establish diplomatic relations or informal relations with the People's Republic of China (PRC) until 1972 due to concern it would encourage the spread of communism in Southeast Asia and its adherence to the American policy of not recognising the PRC.
+In 1961, New Zealand unsuccessfully sponsored a dual recognition formula that would have allowed both the ROC and PRC to be represented at the United Nations.
+However, both rejected the proposal due to the One China policy.

-Following the 1972 New Zealand general election, the Third Labour Government led by Prime Minister Norman Kirk switched recognition from the Republic of China to the People's Republic of China on 22 December 1972.
+Following the 1972 New Zealand general election, the Third Labour Government led by Prime Minister Norman Kirk switched recognition from the ROC to the PRC on 22 December 1972.
 As part of an agreement between New Zealand's ambassador to the United Nations John Scott and his Chinese counterpart Huang Hua, the two governments agreed that New Zealand could continue trade and other non-official contacts with Taiwan.
-In late January 1973, the ROC's last ambassador Konsin Shah and his staff left New Zealand, ending formal diplomatic relations between the two governments.
+In late January 1973, the ROC's last ambassador Konsin Shah and his staff left New Zealand, ending formal diplomatic relations between the New Zealand and Taiwan.